tmotswagole/nextjs-notion-waitlist/README.md

 You need to sign up for a Resend account if not already.
 Then you need to add your domain and verify the DNS records.
 Once you have done that, you can generate an API key from the Resend dashboard which you will need to send emails.

+### Arcjet Security

+Sign up for a free Arcjet account at [https://app.arcjet.com](https://app.arcjet.com) and create a new site.
+You'll get an API key that you need to add to your environment variables.
+Arcjet provides:

+- Bot detection and blocking
+- Rate limiting for forms and API endpoints
+- Email validation (blocks disposable emails)
+- Shield protection against common attacks

+See [SECURITY.md](./SECURITY.md) for detailed security implementation information.

 ## Building with this template

 There are two ways to use this template: